saifjamsheer/swiftalysis/README.md

 The code for the second project can be found [**here**](lyrics-generator).

 ##### UPDATE
-> Modifications will be made to the project to allow for users to select an artist
+> Modifications will be made to the project to allow for users to select a desired artist.